OntimizeWeb/ontimize-web-templates/templates/dashboard/02-dashboard/README.md

 <br/>

-7. To configure the theme on the form component it is necessary to include `dashboard.theme.scss` in `app.scss` and, in this case, we use a custom theme `custom-theme.scss` so you also have to modify the `app.scss` in order to add this theme.
+7. To configure the theme on the dashboard component it is necessary to include `dashboard.theme.scss` in `app.scss` and, in this case, we use a custom theme `custom-theme.scss` so you also have to modify the `app.scss` in order to add this theme.

 <br/>